Defunctland: Feature-length documentaries

 On August 20, 2020, Defunctland released Live from the Space Stage: A Halyx Story, a feature-length documentary by Matthew Serrano about Halyx, a space-themed band that performed at Disneyland's Tomorrowland Space Stage in 1981, including interviews with Gary Krisel, Mike Post, Jymn Magon, and members of Halyx.
 A second feature-length documentary, Disney's FastPass: A Complicated History, was released on November 21, 2021, examining the history of ride ticketing as well as the implementation, development and efficacy of line management systems at Disney parks.
 A third feature-length documentary, Disney Channel's Theme: A History Mystery, was released on November 20, 2022, chronicling Perjurer's investigation into the then-unknown composer of the iconic Disney Channel jingle.
 He released his fourth documentary in 2023 that explores the development and history of Disney's Epcot.
+The Epcot documentary doubled as the 13th episode of Defunctland's third season, and was an experimental documentary, being portrayed through a symphonic piece with a "historical companion" being used to provide context, similar to a live performing of an opera.
 His next documentary was about the so-called "Kids Cities" theme parks where children simulate the adult world.
 He ended the year of 2024 with a history documentary about the Disney's Animatronics.
+In November 2025, the second part of the documentary was published.
+It is the longest video by Perjurer as of 2025, running at 258 minutes and 30 seconds.